joseph-serrao/inhuman-benchmark-test/README.md

 # Inhuman Benchmark Test

-A web automation bot made with Selenium in Python to obliterate the [Human Benchmark Test](https://humanbenchmark.com/).
+A web automation bot made with Selenium in Python to beat the [Human Benchmark Test](https://humanbenchmark.com/).